Raising the awareness of Miller Fisher Syndrome (MFS)

 For information about Miller Fisher Syndrome, GuillainBarré Syndrome, Campylobacter and Safety With Food please refer to the Links page on this website.

-If you have any comments or would like to share your story (it can be published on its own page on this website should you wish) - please use the form on the Contact page.
+If you would like to share your story with the intention of giving hope and support to others (it can be published on its own page on this website should you wish) - please use the form on the Contact page.